top of page

 Get to Know Us

 Firestone Policy group offers strategic policy solutions to achieve your Nation's governance goals.
-With expertise in strategic policy development and community-based justice models, Firestone is committed to supporting Indigenous governance across British Columbia and Alberta.
+With expertise in strategic policy development and community-based justice models, Firestone is committed to supporting Indigenous governance across British Columbia.

 Meet Anisa